Your student has been accepted to college. Check.

 Don’t worry; your work isn’t done yet.
 Actually, there are a few tasks for you to think about right now as a new college parent.

 - Celebrate with your student.
 Take some time to just enjoy the completion of this process before the work of actually starting college begins.
 Buy the decal for the car.
-Get him a sweatshirt or T-shirt – maybe get one for yourself.
+Get them a sweatshirt or T-shirt – maybe get one for yourself.

 - Check important upcoming deadlines – housing deposit, health forms, tuition payments.
 Make sure your student knows these dates, too.